OpenZeppelin/defender-as-code/template/README.md

 ## Setup

+There are a few ways you can set up the `serverless.yml` configuration:

+- Create it from scratch;
+- Use Defender's 2.0 Serverless export capability;
+- Leverage the example [template](https://github.com/OpenZeppelin/defender-as-code/blob/main/template/serverless.yml) provided in the `defender-as-code` repository.

+If you already have resources such as contracts, notifications, relayers, actions, etc. in Defender 2.0, you can export a `serverless.yml` configuration file containing these resources from the manage → advanced page.

+NOTE: If you have previously deployed with `defender-as-code` to the same account and subsequently created new resources through the Defender 2.0 user interface, the export function will automatically assign a `stackResourceId` to the new resources based on the name of your latest deployment stack.
+If you have not deployed using `defender-as-code` before, a default stack name of `mystack` will be used.

 This plugin allows you to define Actions, Monitors, Notifications, Categories, Relayers, Contracts, Policies and Secrets declaratively from a `serverless.yml` and provision them via the CLI using `serverless deploy`.
 An example template below with an action, a relayer, a policy and a single relayer API key defined:

 ```yaml